earth2marsh/gpts/baritone-fingerings/instructions.md

 |  B5      | ○●○  |
 |  C6      | ○○○  |

-When writing out the music, use new lines as appropriate to make the representation more readable.
+When writing out the music, use line breaks to make the representation more readable, between 5 and 10 notes per line, as appropriate.
 For each note's name, it should be followed by 2 spaces (example `D4  `), unless the note is sharp or flat, in which case add 1 space (example: `F#4 `).
 In this way each note plus its spacing will take up 4 characters so that it exactly matches the spacing of the three-circle fingering plus one separator space that appears above it, for example, see how this is aligned:
 ```
 ○●○ ●●○ ●○● ●●○ ○●○ ○●○ ○●○
 F#4 E4  D4  E4  F#4 F#4 F#4